Pull out all the stops: Textual analysis via punctuation sequences: Case study: Author analysis

-In~\cref{scatter_plot_freq_pun}, we plot examples of the punctuation frequency (i.e., $\p{f^{1}}$) of one document versus that of another written by the same author (top row) and by a different author (bottom row).
-We base these plots on the ``rank order'' plots in~\cite{Yang2003}, who used them to illustrate the top-ranking words in various texts.
-In our plots, any punctuation mark (which we represent by a coloured marker) that has the same frequency in both documents lies on the grey diagonal line.
-Any marker above (respectively, below) the grey line signifies that it is used more (respectively, less) frequently by the author on the vertical axis (respectively, horizontal axis).
-In these examples, we see for documents by the same author that the markers tend to be closer to the grey line than for documents by different authors.
+In~\cref{scatter_plot_freq_pun}, we plot examples of the punctuation frequency (i.e., $\p{f^{1}}$) of one document versus that of another document by the same author (top row) and a document by a different author (bottom row).
+We base these plots on the ``rank order'' plots in~\cite{Yang2003}, who used such plots to illustrate the top-ranking words in various texts.
+In our plots, any punctuation mark (which we represent by a colored marker) that has the same frequency in both documents lies on the gray diagonal line.
+Any marker above (respectively, below) the gray line signifies that it is used more (respectively, less) frequently by the author on the vertical axis (respectively, horizontal axis).
+In these examples, we see for documents by the same author that the markers tend to be closer to the gray line than for documents by different authors.
 In~\cref{scatter_plot_freq_pun}(d), for example, we observe that Fleming used more quotation marks and commas in \textit{The Actress' Daughter} than Shakespeare did in \textit{King Lear}, whereas Shakespeare used more periods in \textit{King Lear} than Fleming did in \textit{The Actress' Daughter}.
 One can make similar observations about panels (e) and (f) of~\cref{scatter_plot_freq_pun}.
-These observations are consistent with those of~\cref{feature_freq} and ~\cref{heatmaps_punctuation_marks}.
+These observations are consistent with those of~\cref{feature_freq} and \cref{heatmaps_punctuation_marks}.

 Our illustrations in~\cref{heatmaps_punctuation_marks} and~\cref{scatter_plot_freq_pun} use a very small number of documents by only a few authors.
-To try and quantify the ``consistency'' of an author across all documents by that author in our corpus, we use KL divergence.
+To quantify the ``consistency'' of an author across all documents by that author in our corpus, we use KL divergence.

 In~\cref{heatmaps_KL}, we show heat maps of KL divergence between discrete probability distributions induced by the feature vectors $\p{f}^1$, $\p{f}^3$, $\p{f}^4$, and $\p{f}^5$.
 We define the \todefine{consistency} of an author relative to a feature as the mean KL divergence for that feature computed across all pairs of documents by that author.
 That is,